constabulary/getgb.io/content/docs/install.md

 +++
 title       = "Installation"
 categories  = [ "docs" ]
+date = "2001-01-10"
 +++

 # Installation

-This page will help you install *gb*.

 ## Prerequisites

-*gb* is compatible with Go 1.4.
+gb is compatible with Go 1.4.
 If you haven't installed Go yet, we recommmend using the binary installers available from the [office Go website](http://golang.org/doc/install#install).

 ## Installation